-UPDATE (8th May 2016): This tutorial has been updated to the latest version of Angular (Angular 4).
+UPDATE (10th October 2017): This Angular 2 tutorial has been updated to the latest version of Angular (Angular 4).
 Note that the Angular team has re-branded the terms

 Angular 2 to